Dog friendly beaches near the cottages in Norfolk

 Access: Concrete slope down from the car park.
 Left takes you to Happisburgh beach and right to Eccles beach.

 Facilities: Pay and display car park, toilets and the very lovely Smallsticks Cafe just a short walk inland.
-One of our favourites with some lovely little (heated) beach huts with tables in for you to enjoy with your dogs.
-Also plenty of tables in the grassed enclosed yard outside.
-The RNLI shop is also here - a very cause to support.
+The RNLI station and shop are also here.

-Nearest to: Dormy and Sand Drift a short walk.
-The nearest beach to Wag-Tail Cottage.
-A longer walk from Edelweiss, Corner Cottage and Manor Barn, also from White Cottage and The Crib.
+Nearest to: Dormy, Sea Urchin and Sand Drift are a short walk away.
+A longer walk from Edelweiss, Corner Cottage and Manor Barn, also from White Cottage Sandmartins and The Crib.

 Happisburgh